Angat Dam: Establishment

 Rep. Rogaciano Mercado of Bulacan's second district expressed supported for the construction of Angat Dam (then called the Angat Multi-Purpose Project) in lieu of the Marikina Multi-Purpose Project proposed in Marikina Valley, which he argued was potentially hazardous due to geological defects in the area.

 Super Typhoon Emma (Welming)

 Emma hit Central Luzon in 1967, passing through the Angat Hydro-Electric Project and Dam of the National Power Corporation (NPC or Napocor) in Norzagaray.
 The heavy downpour caused the water in the dam reservoir to rise perilously to a danger height of 212 meters above sea level.
 Napocor opened the spillway gates to prevent an overflow of water from the dam.

-The Engineering Construction, Inc. (ECI), which had been doing construction work also in Norzagaray, suffered losses to its equipment and properties when the extraordinary large volume of water rushed out of the spillway gates and hit ECI's installations and construction works.
+Engineering Construction, Inc. (ECI), which had been doing construction work also in Norzagaray, suffered losses to its equipment and properties when the extraordinary large volume of water rushed out the spillway gates and hit ECI installations and construction works.